abt8601/NCTU-2021spring-AI-final/README.md

 # NCTU-2021spring-AI-final
-Final project of the course Introduction to Artificial Intelligence of NCTU
+Final project of the course Introduction to Artificial Intelligence of NCTU.

+This project implements an Othello game engine and several different AIs.
+In particular, the following approaches are used.
+- Greedy, which selects the action maximising the heuristic evaluation function
+- Minimax, with or without alpha-beta pruning
+- Expectimax
+- Pure MCTS

+There is also a graphical interface where you can play against these AIs with three levels of difficulty.

 ## Requirement